Welcome

 My photo

-Writings on Writing: November 2022
+Writings on Writing: from November 2022

 From the delightful Less Is Lost (a sequel to the equally delightful Less), by Andrew Sean Greer: